Gabon–Spain relations

 Gabon–Spain relations are the bilateral and diplomatic relations between these two countries.
 Gabon has an embassy in Madrid and consulates in Barcelona and Bilbao.
 Spain has an embassy in Libreville.

 Diplomatic relations

 Bilateral relations can be described as cordial and without friction points between the two countries.
-Spain has been a resident embassy in Libreville since 1962.
-Although political relations are good, they have traditionally suffered from an absence of visits in one way or another that give greater dynamism and visibility to the bilateral relationship.
+Spain has been a resident embassy in Libreville since 1962, two years after Gabon gained its independence from France in 1960.
+Although Equatorial Guinea was the part of Spanish colony (Spanish Guinea) from 1778 until its own independence from Spain in 1968, as part of political relations are good, they have traditionally suffered from an absence of visits in one way or another that give greater dynamism and visibility to the bilateral relationship.
 The image that Spain projects in Gabon is positive in general; Spain is not associated in the collective belief of Gabonese citizens with a colonial State, and Gabonese society appreciates democratic and economic progress since the Transition, considered as an example to be taken into account.

 Economic relations

 The Trade Balance with Gabon has traditionally been deficient for Spain (€452 million in 2013, 294 million in 2014 and 367 million in 2015).
 In 2014 and 2015, the value of Spanish imports from Gabon declined substantially as a result, to a large extent, of the fall in the price of oil experienced during those years.